project-akri/akri/docs/contributing.md

 - The Akri Controller and Agent are written in the [Rust programming language](https://www.rust-lang.org/learn).
 - All of Akri's components run on Linux, so you will need to set up an Ubuntu VM if you do not already have a Linux environment.
 - Sample brokers and end applications can be written in any language and are individually containerized.
+- [Discovery handlers](./agent-in-depth#resource-discovery) can be written in any language and can be deployed in their own Pods.
+However, if you would like your discovery handler to be embedded in the Akri Agent Pods, it must be written in Rust.
 - We use Docker to build our [containers](https://www.docker.com/resources/what-container).

 ## How do I get started developing?